 The Assisted Fluid Management feature should not be used exclusively to treat the patient.
 A review of the patient's hemodynamics is recommended throughout the monitoring session to assess fluid responsiveness.

 The assisted fluid management (AFM) feature cycles through various states during a session.
-Table 14-33 describes each of these states.
+Table 14-37 on page 287 describes each of these states.